Velayudham: Plot

 Bharathi, a young journalist, and her two friends investigate a series of terrorist attacks which have taken place in Chennai and also other illegal activities like human trafficking.
 One night, Bharathi and her friends are caught video-recording illicit activities happening in a secluded house by a group of thugs, where they attempt to flee from them.
-While Bharathi's friends are killed, Bharathi manages to escape despite being stabbed by one of the thugs.
-After the attack on Bharathi and her friends, the thugs' vehicle explodes due to a small mishap when a cigarette falls over petrol packets stored in the vehicle, killing all the thugs.
+While Bharathi's friends are murdered, Bharathi manages to escape despite being stabbed by one of the thugs.
+After the attack on Bharathi and her friends, the thugs' vehicle explodes due to a small mishap when a cigarette falls over petrol packets stored in the vehicle, killing the thugs.

-Bharathi comes up with a new idea to eradicate society's evils by creating and propagating a fictional character called Velayudham (after seeing Lord Muruga's temple nearby) who wants to clean up the city of terrorism and other illegal activities.
-Meanwhile,in the village called Pavunoor.
-Velayudham alias Velu is a milk vendor who lives with his younger sister Kaveri and Niece Vaidehi.Velu is younger than Vaidehi.
-Without knowing that, she likes him as a future husband.
+Bharathi comes up with a new idea to eradicate society's evils by creating and propagating a fictitious character called "Velayudham" (after seeing a Murugan temple nearby) who wants to clean up the city of terrorism and other illegal activities.
+Meanwhile, in a village named Pavunoor.
+Velayudham "Velu" is a milk vendor who lives with his younger sister Kaveri and niece Vaidehi, unaware that she likes him as a future husband.
 One day, Velu, Kaveri, and Vaidehi leave for Chennai to collect money from a chit fund for Kaveri's marriage.
-At the Chennai Egmore railway station, Velu's handbag is stolen by a petty thief named Speedu.
+At the Chennai Egmore railway station, Velu's handbag is stolen by Speedu, a petty thief.
 Velu pursues Speedu on a motorbike parked at the station and manages to get back his money.
 Moments after alighting from the bike, the bike explodes.

-The parked bike had a bomb which was meant to ensure a terrorist attack at the railway station, which leads to Velu inadvertently thwarted a deadly terrorist attack.
+The parked bike had a bomb which was meant to ensure a terrorist attack at the railway station, which Velu inadvertently thwarted.
 Velu unknowingly prevents more terrorist attacks and comes to Bharathi's attention.
-At first, Bharathi hates him due to various incidents, but when she saw him unknowingly handing over the terrorists to the police, she falls in love with him without knowing that Vaidehi also loves him.
+At first, Bharathi hates him due to various incidents, but when she sees him unknowingly handing over the terrorists to the police, she falls in love with him without knowing that Vaidehi also loves him.
 When Bharathi learns that Velu unknowingly prevented the attacks, she convinces him to take up the role of Velayudham and provide hope for the people, but Velu refuses and tells her to finish the avatar of Velayudham.